 Jim Burns later returned to a private consultancy and implemented the first actual PASS system, using a new implementation approach, at Rio Tinto’s Peak Gold Mines in New South Wales, Australia.
 The Management Team (Ross Hannigan, GM; Len Moore, Manager Organisations, Greg Jackson, Mine Manager and Enzo Artone, Process Manager) encouraged the formal development of this approach and the publishing of Jim's first book PASS: Positive Attitude Safety System.
 Jim, then implemented PASS with American Barrick’s (Barrick Gold) Holt-McDermott Mine in Ontario, Canada.

 Jim realized that when he was no longer involved with the client, the PASS System wavered and eventually was abandoned.
 His new challenge was to transform his role from that of the owner of the System to the transferor of the PASS technology to the client.
-His consulting responsibility was then to create involvement on behalf of his clients, which would lead to commitment to the process, finally evolving into ownership of the PASS process.
+His consulting responsibility was then to create involvement on behalf of his clients, which would lead to a commitment to the process, finally evolving into the ownership of the PASS process.

 Jim achieved this goal by using a ‘voluntary cascading approach’ with limited involvement of management during start-up and implementing the process from the bottom up.
-In addition, he greatly limited his actual time on site with his clients, forcing them to take a greater hands-on approach with the process.
+In addition, he greatly limited his actual time on-site with his clients, forcing them to take a greater hands-on approach with the process.
 This strategy has been very successful and allows Jim and his associates to work with a greater number of organizations.

 Sullivan Mine, Kimberley Operations, Cominco